AdityaRajPateriya/Image_caption_generator/README.md

 - PIL (Python Imaging Library)
 - torch

-You can install the dependencies by running the following command: pip insntall -r requirements.txt
+You can install the dependencies by running the following command:/n pip insntall -r requirements.txt

 ## Usage